Save an average of 30% on NutriKey products with HSA/FSA* - learn more

 • Activated Chewable Calcium is ideal for those who only need to add a small amount of calcium.
 There's only 300 mg of calcium in 3 tablets.
 This is also good for those have a difficult time swallowing capsules and tablets.It has been formulated with calcium as MCHC, which is a highly absorbable form of calcium, along with a very small amount of magnesium and Vitamin D. The vitamin D and magnesium help with the absorption of calcium.
 This comes in a chocolate flavor.

-How much calcium do you really need?
 The Recommended Dietary Allowance (RDA) for average needs is 1000 mg for men ages 18-70 and women ages 18-50, and 1200 mg for men ages 71 and above and women ages 51 and above.

 If you're not sure what supplement or dosage is right for you we can help?
 Our dietitians and nutritionists at Nutritional Weight & Wellness will recommend both food and supplements based on YOUR needs during a virtual one-on-one nutrition counseling appointment.